CANDICE LANGSTON | DURATION: 55 MINUTES

-Candice answers which music she listened to in high school and college, having the right look, and which clubs she attended as part of the music scene in Charlotte.
+Candice answers what music she listened to in high school and college, having the right look, and which clubs she attended as part of the music scene in Charlotte.

-She talks about launching TEDxCharlotte and the spark it created.
+She talks about helping launch TEDxCharlotte and the spark it created.

 plus Mark's Personal Word Essay: The Reflex